 13. The Best Month to Visit Yellowstone National Park

 Generally, the best months to visit the National Park are between April and the end of October.

 As spring arrives, visiting in April is a good time to see the beautiful place and the vibrant wildlife.
 This time of the year is best if you love hiking, snowshoeing, animal watching, and camping.

 Visiting in September is apt for people who love Fishing, hiking, animal watching, and backpacking.
 On the contrary, October is for people who wish to watch the hydrothermal vents, geysers, and hot springs.

 14. Things to do Surrounding Yellowstone National Park

 If you love to take the scenic route filled with scenery to enjoy with your friends, instead of entering Nebraska City at the west border of Missouri, keep driving past Omaha to reach Sioux Falls, change to I-90 here, and go west across South Dakota.
 Keep following on the I-90 highway entering Wyoming till you reach Laurel, Montana.

 This little detour adventure in the Nashville route is the best if you’re looking for a relaxed and fun road trip.
 Exit the I-90 and head towards road 212 for adventurous rides and turns on the Beartooth highway.
-Passing the highway, drive through the county towards Canyon village, and move further South, you’ll reach Yellowstone national park.
+Passing the highway, drive through the county towards Canyon Village, and move further south, and you’ll reach Yellowstone National Park.